Dumaiu/CL-CUDD/README.md

 * FIXME: The node initialization functions are inherently not thread-safe, because they're doing "something with a pointer" before entering a critical section and calling (cudd-ref).
 As a consequence, they should be reclassified as internals.
 * TODO: Print both a node's index, which is constant and isomorphic to a BDD variable, and its place in the variable ordering.

-* TODO: Make 2-2-zdd-bdd-bridge.lisp thread-safe
+* DONE: Make 2-2-zdd-bdd-bridge.lisp thread-safe
     * DONE 2-1-zdd-set-operations.lisp
     * TODO: Could that be causing a race condition during (test-system)?
 * TODO: It's a problem to have `reordering-method` defined after 2-0-0-manager.lisp loads.